220207-java-enterprise/Aiza_Foundations_Project/README.md

 Images of what it should look like
 Usage
 Here, you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.
-1. Set up java, maven, postman, gitbash, intellij, docker, DBeaver, and tomcat.
+1. Set up Java, Maven, Postman, Gitbash, Intellij, Docker, DBeaver, and Tomcat.
-2. Use in the command line in gitbash: git clone https://github.com/220207-java-enterprise/Aiza_Foundations_Project.git
+2. Type in the command line in gitbash: git clone https://github.com/220207-java-enterprise/Aiza_Foundations_Project.git
-3. Open the Foundations folder in intellij.
+3. Open the Foundations folder in Intellij.
-4. Run docker and connect to DBeaver.
+4. Run Docker and connect to DBeaver.
-5. Open table-creations.sql and dummy2.sql in DBeaver and run them.
+5. Open table-creations.sql and dummy2.sql in DBeaver and run all the tables and all of the queries.
-6. In the terminal using deploy tomcat with the command: mvn tomcat7:deploy
+6. In the local terminal in Intellij, deploy Tomcat with the command: mvn tomcat7:deploy
-7. Now you can use the API in postman.
+7. Now you can use the API in Postman.

 # License
 This project uses the following license: <license_name>.